Courses for Exchange Students

 There are two categories of courses:

-- Restricted courses (faculty approval required), and
+- Open courses (faculty approval not required), and

-- Open courses (faculty approval not required).
+- Restricted courses (faculty approval required).

 Open courses: These courses are open for all exchange students, but we expect that you check that you have the recommended previous knowledge yourself.